 From Print to Pixel helps online users – as well as workshop and event participants – understand complex contexts and acquire skills that will enable them to use media sensibly, creatively and autonomously.

-With support from the Engagement Migros development fund, Fotomuseum Winterthur’s From Print to Pixel project is launching a next-generation museum offering.
+With support from Migros Pioneer Fund, Fotomuseum Winterthur’s From Print to Pixel project is launching a next-generation museum offering.
 Together with various audience groups, skills are being developed for critical reflection in dealing with photographic images.
 Various online and offline channels, events and workshop will open the museum to the public as a place for discussion.

 Concept: Carol Baumgartner, Nadine Wietlisbach